 I'm not sure if you've noticed, but today kicked off one of Oprah and Deepak Chopra's 21 Day Meditation Challenges.

 I saw it everywhere - in my inbox, on Facebook, in text messages, Instagram, everywhere.
-People I respect and admire and who are my teachers like Gabrielle Bernstein and Pema Chodron and Mastin Kipp, and my dear pal Holly were blasting out reminders yesterday and today to Join!
+People I respect and admire and who are my teachers like Gabrielle Bernstein and Pema Chodron and Mastin Kipp were blasting out reminders yesterday and today to Join!
 Be a part!
 Love!
 Hug!
 (Groan.)

 I even sent texts to people yesterday with the same info, like I was giving the FYI to join, that I'd be doing it (obviously, DUH!).